TriplePlay: Enhancing Federated Learning with CLIP for Non-IID Data and Resource Efficiency: Proposed Approach

 \subsubsection{Advanced Feature Extraction with Synthetic Data Augmentation}

-For each participating agent in the FL system, a pretrained CLIP model is utilized at the outset to extract relevant features from textual and image data.
-Given an input-label pair \((\mathbf{v}, z)\), enhanced with GAN-generated synthetic data to address class imbalance and data underrepresentation, we utilize the pretrained CLIP model for comprehensive feature extraction: Here, \(\text{GAN}(\mathbf{v})\) and \(\text{GAN}(z)\) represent the synthetic visual and textual data generated to enrich the training dataset, ensuring a more balanced and diverse feature set for the learning process.
+For each participating FL agent, a pretrained CLIP model is used at the outset to extract relevant features from textual and image data.
+Given an input-label pair \((\mathbf{v}, z)\), enhanced with GAN-generated synthetic data to address class imbalance and data underrepresentation, we utilize the pretrained CLIP model for comprehensive feature extraction:

+Here, \(\text{GAN}(\mathbf{v})\) and \(\text{GAN}(z)\) represent the synthetic visual and textual data generated to enrich the training dataset, ensuring a more balanced and diverse feature set for the learning process.